 - Fields may assist with setting up the remote meeting or request that students do so directly.

-- Announcement of Exams – Because the campus is moving toward a model of mostly remote work, please announce exams to all field faculty via email at the time of the scheduling via email.
+- Announcement of Exams – Because the campus has moved toward a model of mostly remote work, please announce exams to all field faculty via email at the time of the scheduling via email.
 Include the date, time and the Zoom link.
-This should still take place 7 days in advance so faculty have time to plan to attend.
+This should still take place seven days in advance so faculty have time to plan to attend.

 - Postponement of Exams – The Graduate School will offer flexibility if petitions for delaying an exam are needed.